Lilla-Kavecsanszki/EarthAlchemyNaturals/README.md

 - rose:
 https://www.health.com/search?q=rose

-The overall content and wording of the website, enriched with the collaborative contributions of my sister, Georgina Kavecsanszki, a distinguished story-teller and PR expert, reflects her valuable input and assistance.
-Her creative contributions have significantly enhanced the quality of this work.
-My gratitude for her contribution!
+My sister, Georgina Kavecsanszki, a talented storyteller and PR expert, greatly improved the content and wording of this website with her valuable contributions.
+I'm thankful for her help!

 ## Acknowledgments and Code